Last Updated on August 21, 2023 by Grow with Bovees

 Leftover compost can be used around your lawn and garden as a soil improver, so there’s no need to trash it just yet.
 It is a good practice to add fresh compost to your existing and new plants each year to reduce the chances of pests and diseases.

-If you’re going to sow, you will need special compost that provides optimum root growth, and one that provides the essential nutrients to help the seeds develop.
-Some acid centric plants such as camelia do require ericaceous compost with a lower pH, so refrain from using regular compost.
+If you’re going to sow, you will need to buy compost that provides optimum root growth, and one that provides the vital nutrients to help the seeds and plant roots develop.
+Some acid centric plants such as camelia do require a particular soil blend of ericaceous compost with a lower pH, so refrain from using regular compost.

 Reasons to Buy Store-Bought Compost

-One of the biggest reasons to buy store-bought compost is the time and effort you save in making compost at home.
-Plus, if you’re just getting your feet wet with gardening and composting, you may find it easier to buy bagged compost from the store, as it is developed by experts, and delivers unmatched results.
+One of the biggest reasons for buying store-bought compost is the time and effort you save in making compost at home.
+Plus, if you’re just getting your feet wet with organic gardening and the composting process, you may find it easier to buy bagged compost from garden centers, as it is developed by experts, and delivers unmatched results.

-Bagged compost is also labeled properly with regards to the ingredients used including the type of manure, so you can make sure to choose the right one for the plants you’re growing.
+The best available compost is also labeled properly with regard to the ingredients used including the type of manure, so you can make sure to choose the right one for the plants you’re growing.

-Making compost at home is easy, that’s if you know what you’re doing.
-But if you don’t, then using the wrong type of compost can prove detrimental to your lawn care efforts.
+Making your own compost at home is easy, so long as you know what you’re doing.
+Homemade compost does, however, require a few tools to make good compost.
+But if you don’t, then using the wrong type of compost or too much compost can prove detrimental to your lawn care efforts.

-So, if you’d like to avoid the guesswork about what ingredients to put in your compost pile to make compost beneficial to your lawn and garden, then buying readymade compost from the store is perhaps your best option.
+So, if you’d like to avoid the guesswork about what ingredients to put in your compost pile to make compost beneficial for your lawn and garden, then buying the best bagged compost from the big box store is perhaps your best option.